rosthansilva/python-journey/chapter 05/README.md

-## 🛠️ Desafio 5: Construindo uma Ferramenta CLI (`argparse`) e Simulação K8s Client
+## 🛠️ Challenge 5: Building a CLI Tool (`argparse`) and K8s Client Simulation

-Este desafio irá introduzir a maneira padrão de criar ferramentas de linha de comando em Python e simular o uso de uma biblioteca cliente real como o `kubernetes-client`.
+This challenge will introduce the standard way to create command-line tools in Python and simulate the use of a real client library like the `kubernetes-client`.

-### Cenário: Verificador de Status de Deployment CLI
+### Scenario: Deployment Status Checker CLI

-Você precisa de uma ferramenta rápida (CLI) para verificar o status de um *deployment* no seu cluster, recebendo o nome e o *namespace* como argumentos de linha de comando.
-A ferramenta deve lidar com o caso em que o *deployment* não existe.
+You need a quick tool (CLI) to check the status of a *deployment* in your cluster, receiving the name and *namespace* as command-line arguments.
+The tool must handle the case where the *deployment* does not exist.

-#### 🧠 Conceitos Chave para este Desafio:
+#### 🧠 Key Concepts for this Challenge:

-1.  **Módulo `argparse`**: A forma padrão em Python para criar CLIs, processando argumentos como `--name` ou `-n`.
+1.  **`argparse` Module**: The standard way in Python to create CLIs, processing arguments like `--name` or `-n`.
-2.  **Classes de Serviço (OOP):** Estruturar a lógica de interação com o K8s em uma classe dedicada.
+2.  **Service Classes (OOP):** Structuring interaction logic with K8s in a dedicated class.
-3.  **Tratamento de Exceções Específicas:** Simular a captura de erros comuns, como "Not Found" (`404`), usando exceções personalizadas.
+3.  **Specific Exception Handling:** Simulating the capture of common errors, like "Not Found" (`404`), using custom exceptions.

-### Tarefas:
+### Tasks:

-1.  **Exceção Personalizada:**
+1.  **Custom Exception:**

-      * Defina uma classe de exceção simples chamada `DeploymentNotFound` no topo do seu *script*.
-(Isto simula a exceção que uma biblioteca K8s levantaria para um erro 404).
+      * Define a simple exception class named `DeploymentNotFound` at the top of your *script*.
+(This simulates the exception that a K8s library would raise for a 404 error).

     <!-- end list -->